-It’s a proven fact that former military members are often ideally suited for leadership positions in corporate America.
+Former military members prove that are often ideally suited for leadership positions in corporate America.

-“The reality is, a lot of (job skills) they learn in service, they’re drug free, they’re healthy, they’re willing to relocate, they’ve got a lot of leadership, they’re very, very diverse, (they have) teamwork (and perform well) under pressure,” said Chris Hale, founder and president of NaVOBA in an August 2012 interview with Federal News Radio.
+They’re drug free, they’re healthy, they’re willing to relocate, they’ve got a lot of leadership, they’re very, very diverse, [they have] teamwork under pressure.

 - FedEx, founded and led by Frederick Smith, who served four years in the Marine Corps

 - Sports Clips, founded by Gordon Logan and his wife.
 Logan is an MIT graduate and served in the Air Force

 - Sperry Shoes, founded by Paul A. Sperry who joined the Navy Reserve then invented the world’s first boat shoe

 - RE/MAX, co-founded by Dave Liniger and his wife.
 Liniger served in the Air Force during the Vietnam War

 - Walmart, founded by the Walton brothers, Sam and Bud, who served in the Army and Navy respectively